plexik/Wordlist-Generator/README.md

 Command line application that takes a list of words and uses them to generate a dictionary for use in targeted dictionary attacks.
 This tool was created with the intent to ease the production of dictionaries for use in password attacks against a researched target.

+It's basically me writing a currently-less-useful version of crunch.

 ## Usage
 ```
 ./wl_gen [options] -i infile -o outfile